Marr History, Family Crest & Coats of Arms

 When the first dictionaries were invented in the last few hundred years, spelling gradually became standardized.
 Before that time, scribes spelled according to sound.
 Names were often recorded under different spelling variations every time they were written.
 Marr has been written Marr, Mar, Marre, Mare and others.

-More information is included under the topic Early Marr Notables in all our PDF Extended History products
+More information is included under the topic Early Marr Notables in all our PDF Extended History products and printed products wherever possible.

 Marr Settlers in United States in the 18th Century